ABoehlen/calculate_distances/README.md

 ## Usage

 Clicking on the "Start here" link opens a new small window where the geographic coordinates of two different locations have to be given.
-Each location requires 4 values, namely the degree and minute value each for the longitude and the latitude.
+It's possible to enter degrees and minutes in the corresponding fields or just use decimal degrees (in the field °).
+In this case, the "minutes" field remains empty.
+West longitude and south latitude require negative values.

-Clicking on the button "Calculate the distance in km" the result will be given in the field below.
+After clicking on the button "Calculate the distance in km" the result will be given in the field below.

 ### Example
-Bern: 7° 27' / 46° 57'
+Bern: 7° 27' / 46° 57' (or 7.45° / 46.95°)

-Singapore: 103° 50' / 1° 17'
+Singapore: 103° 50' / 1° 17' (or 103.83° / 1.28°)

 The result should be: 10387 km